Rex Caldwell

+Early life and amateur career

 Caldwell was born in Everett, Washington.
 He attended San Fernando Valley State College.

-He turned professional in 1972.
+Professional career

-Caldwell played on the PGA Tour from 1972 to 1990.
+In 1972, Caldwell turned professional.
+He played on the PGA Tour from 1972 to 1990.
 His best year in professional golf was 1983 when he teamed with John Cook to win at the World Cup.
 He also had six top-10 finishes that year in PGA Tour events which included a win at the LaJet Coors Classic and four solo 2nd or T-2 finishes.
 His best finish in a major was third place at the 1979 PGA Championship.
 He has more than $1.3 million in career earnings.

 Caldwell also played on what is now the Nationwide Tour in the 1990s.
 His best finish was a T-2 at the 1994 NIKE Dakota Dunes Open.

 After turning 50, Caldwell played on the Champions Tour from 2000 to 2006.
 His best finish was a T-6 at the 2003 Turtle Bay Championship.

 Caldwell has played on several other tours during his regular and senior careers including the Mexican Tour, Texas Tour, Sunbelt Senior Tour and the Heartland Players Senior Tour.

+Personal life

-He lives in San Antonio, Texas with his wife, JoAnn.
+Caldwell lives in San Antonio, Texas with his wife, JoAnn.